romeroshane19/romeroshane19.github.io/index.md

 ## About My Project

-The use of socially-assistive robots (SAR) in therapy and its effect on children have been widely researched; however, there hasn't been much focus on the users that operate these systems such as therapists and educators.
-Previous research have found that a lot of time is spent on preparation and paperwork which can make it difficult to integrate a new tool like SARs into existing programs.
-Though SARs have been proven effective with children, the extra workload is more trouble that it's worth.
-Shane's research is focused on understanding how and which tool(s) can best support therapists and educators, ultimately, making it easier for them to integrate SARs in their classrooms and client sessions.
+The use of socially-assistive robots (SARs) in therapy and its effect on children have been widely researched; however, there hasn't been much focus on the users that operate these systems such as therapists and educators(T/Es).
+Though SARs have been proven effective with children, the extra workload for T/Es could be more trouble that it's worth.
+Shane's research is focused on understanding how and which tool(s) best support T/Es that can ultimately make it easier for them to integrate SARs in their classrooms and client sessions.

 ## Weekly Blog Posts